MicrosoftDocs/azure-devops-docs/docs/pipelines/security/repos.md

 ### Don't provide secrets to fork builds

-By default, the pipelines you create do not build forks.
+By default, your pipelines do not build forks.
 If you decide to build forks, secrets and protected resources are not made available to the jobs in those pipelines by default.
 Don't turn off this latter protection.